 Trace your geometry in Arkio

-You can also bring objects in your arkio environment directly by drawing shapes with passthrough material around them.
+You can also bring objects into your Arkio environment directly by teleporting on the green table surface and drawing shapes with passthrough material around your objects.
 When you draw with this material in passthrough mode you will see white outlines around your objects.
-Turning passthrough mode off shows your VR view and turns off the white outlines but keeps showing passthrough on your painted objects.
+Turning the passthrough mode off shows your VR elements like the green table and sky and turns off the white outlines but keeps showing passthrough on your painted objects.

-You can place arkio props, custom imports or create solids and voids with primitives to see the real word through these objects.
+You can place Arkio props, custom imports or create solids and voids with primitives to see the real world through these objects.
 Arkio’s shapes are flexible and can later be adjusted.
-You can always fine tune the sizes later using the edit tool.
+You can always fine-tune the sizes later using the edit tool.

 You can use the passthrough toggle on your wristband to show your real environment in both god and human scale.
 Things can get confusing when mixing realities but you can always turn off passthrough mode and jump back to god scale to get a better view of your project.
 The key to mixing realities is using the passthrough material and other materials to blend your real and virtual worlds.